 Acceptance and Commitment Therapy (ACT)

-ACT promotes acceptance and strategies to view intrusive gaze-related thoughts as ordinary mental events rather than moral failures.
-It assists individuals in clarifying values such as connection, kindness, and competence, committing to actions aligned with those values even amid anxiety.
+ACT offers a supplementary path by changing how individuals relate to their intrusive gaze-related thoughts.
+Rather than attempting to eliminate these thoughts, ACT promotes acceptance and strategies to view them as ordinary mental events rather than moral failures.
+It assists individuals in clarifying their values such as connection, kindness, and competence and committing to actions aligned with those values, even amid anxiety.
+For someone with staring OCD, ACT could involve practicing eye contact to foster authentic connections despite discomfort.

 FAQ